SFBdragon/talc/talc/README.md

 - Large performance improvements.
 - Large size improvements on WebAssembly.
 - `WithSysMem` uses OS virtual memory management to manage arenas.
 Supports Unix and Windows.
-    - `OomHandler` is now powerful enough for automatic memory management.
+    - `Source` is now powerful enough for automatic memory management.
 - `TalcCell` introduced: safe, `!Sync`, zero-runtime-overhead implementor of `GlobalAlloc` and `Allocator`
 - The crate is now stable-by-default, and the MSRV has _dropped_ to Rust 1.63
 - Binning configuration for Talc has been added.
 This primarily benefitted Talc for WebAssembly.